Data-Driven-World/Data-Driven-World.github.io/_Mini_Projects/background.md

 ### Where are these modules installed?

-You can find the path where `pyenv` install your modules for **this project** by typing the command:
+You can find the path where `pipenv` install your modules for **this project** by typing the command:

 ```bash
 pipenv --venv